 - Enroll in and pass the course Science & Justice: Experiments in Collaboration (ANTH 267A, BME/FMST/SOCY 268A), with a letter grade of B or higher or S if enrolled as ‘S/US’.

-- Host an event: The final project for the course will be a proposal for a collaborative public event which connects the student’s research interests with other students and/or members of the community.
-Selected event proposals will receive appropriate funding, and will be invited to present their event to the Science & Justice Working Group.
-To complete the certificate program, students not selected to present to the Working Group will be required to present an informal event or discussion.
+- Host an event: The final project for the course will be a proposal for a collaborative project or public event which connects the student’s research interests with other students and/or members of the community.
+Selected proposals will receive appropriate funding, and will be invited to present their findings or event to the Science & Justice Working Group.
+To complete the certificate program, students not presenting to the Working Group will be required to present an informal event or discussion with the SJRC community.

-- Event Planning: Students will attend one group mentoring meeting per term in the subsequent academic year to keep Center staff appraised of their event plans.
+- Project and Event Planning: Students will attend one group mentoring meeting per term in the subsequent academic year to keep Center staff appraised of their plans.

-- Rapporteur Report: Students will write a publicly available analysis of their event within two weeks of their event.
+- Rapporteur Report: Students will write a publicly available analysis of their project or event within two weeks of their culminating event.
 This analysis can be worked into a piece for wider publication.

 Upon successful completion of all requirements, graduate fellows will receive a notation on their official university transcripts and a certificate of completion recognized by the UC Santa Cruz Academic Senate and Graduate Division.